Martin Luther King Jr. assassination conspiracy theories: The House Select Committee on Assassinations

 The United States House Select Committee on Assassinations (HSCA) was established in 1976 to investigate the assassinations of John F. Kennedy and King.
 In 1979, their final report concluded that "After examining Ray's behaviour, his character and his racial attitudes...
 The committee found it could not concur with any of the accepted explanations for Ray as a lone assassin," the “predominant motive lay in an expectation of monetary gain” and that "The committee concluded that there was a likelihood of conspiracy in the assassination of Dr King."
 They asserted that it was most likely a conspiracy by southern white supremacist groups, and that Ray was only acting due to a bounty on King's head.
 They also noted that “No federal, state or local government agency was involved in the assassination of Dr King.”
 The HSCA's Chief Counsel, Robert Blakey, stated that if the CIA or FBI had been involved, all incriminating documents were likely destroyed long before 1979.
-This same committee also found that there was a "high probability that at least two gunmen fired at the President," while reviewing the assassination of Kennedy.
+This same committee also found that there was a conspiracy while reviewing the assassination of Kennedy.

 Memphis civil suit

 In 1993, Loyd Jowers appeared on the ABC News program Prime Time Live.
 He claimed that he was paid $100,000 by alleged local mobster Frank Liberto to help organize King's assassination.
 Jowers ran a coffee shop on the first floor of the rooming house from which King was allegedly shot by Ray.
 The backdoor of his shop led to the bushes which were removed by the MPD.
 Jowers had remained silent for twenty-five years after King's assassination, but he only produced his confession after Ray's HBO mock trial.
 He claimed that he was part of a larger conspiracy to assassinate King and frame Ray as a patsy.
-He claimed that "Raul", Memphis Police Officers, and the mafia had been involved.
+He claimed that "Raul", Memphis Police Officers, and the Mafia had been involved.
 Jowers named Memphis Police Lieutenant Earl Clark as the shooter instead.

 In 1999, a civil suit brought by Coretta Scott King alleged that Jowers and others had conspired to assassinate King.
 The King Family turned to William Pepper, who had defended Ray in his HBO mock trial, to represent them in the wrongful death lawsuit, "King family vs. Loyd Jowers and other unknown co-conspirators".
 During the four-week trial, Pepper brought forward over 70 witnesses and thousands of documents.
 Jowers testified that Ray was only a scapegoat and that Memphis police officer Earl Clark actually fired the fatal shots.